LeonardoFacchin/Forbidden-Lands-System-FVTT/README.md

 - artifact Weapons and Armor can now be assigned two different artifact dice and the user can switch between the two by clicking on the die icon on the relevant entry on the character sheet.
 - Weapon related talents and their ranks should now automatically be taken into account when determining the number of dice to roll for the attack.
 The Weapon creation dialog has a new field to assign the weapon to a "weapon group".
 The Talent dialog has a checkbox to designate a Generic talent as a Weapon talent and a matching field to assign the weapon group the talent will provide its benefits to.
 At talent rank 1-2 each talent provides a static +1 Skill Die to the roll.
 At level 3 it also provides a d8 artifact die.
 - In order to try to accommodate displays with lower resolution, the player character sheet has been modified to include a collapsible header.
 When collapsed. the sheet is 802px high, which should make it compatible with displays with a vertical resolution of 1080 px or higher.
+- All the sheets have been given auto height and width.
+This should allow their windows to better fit the sheet content and hopefully make their behavior more consistent across different browsers.

 # v0.2.3
 - Refactored the attributes names so that the four attributes can now be tracked, displayed and modified by the token bars. **This change will apply only to new actors, not to those who have already been created**